blackhole89/graphicdepictions/README.md

 ### Writing and running scripts

 A key feature of graphic depictions is the ability to run JavaScript programs on the graph.
-To create a script, press the `Add` button in the `Scripts` window, and click on the `New script` entry that is created in the list.
+To create a script, press the `Add` button in the **Scripts** window, and click on the `New script` entry that is created in the list.
 A script can either be applied to each selected node (default) or the whole graph (disable the `on nodes` option in the script editor).
 A few example scripts are included with the distribution, and if you are already familiar with JavaScript, these may be the fastest way to familiarise yourself with the environment.
 The important basics are the following:

-* When running on nodes, the current node is made available in the global scope as a special object named `N`.
-This object can store arbitrary integer and floating-point attributes, so for instance the script `N.v=3;` creates an attribute named `v` in every node that is selected when it is run and assigns the integer `3` to it.
+* When running on nodes, the current node is made available locally as an object named `N`.
+This object can store arbitrary data, so for instance the script `N.v=3;` creates an attribute named `v` in every node that is selected when it is run and assigns the integer `3` to it.
 If the script `N.v = N.v * N.v;` is then run on a subset of those nodes, the nodes it will run on will have their attribute `v` set to `9`.
 * Nodes also have a special boolean attribute `selected` which is true iff the node in question is currently selected.
 * If `N` is a node object, then `gamma(N)` is the array of nodes in the node's neighbourhood, that is, all nodes connected to it, not including itself.
 This set can be iterated over as follows:
 ```javascript